jinhyeonseo01/Unity-Scene-To-Json-Extractor/README.md

-# Unity Scene To Json Extractor
+# Unity Scene & Object To Json Exporter
  **Extractor that converts and saves Unity scenes in JSON format.**

 ![2](./docs/2.png)